In This Article

 Whether you can overdraft at an ATM depends on your bank.
 For example, your bank might let you overdraft your account by making a withdrawal at one of their ATMs but not if you’re using another bank’s machine to get cash.

 Something else that complicates things is the fact that there are different types of overdraft fees you might get hit with.
-Fees can fall into one of these four categories:
+Fees can fall into one of 5 categories.

 The regular or standard overdraft fee is what your bank charges when you have a transaction that’s more than your account balance.
 The typical overdraft fee is $34, though banks can charge more or less.
-Chime, for instance, allows eligible members to overdraw up to $100* without charging a fee.
+Unlike traditional banks, Chime allows eligible members to overdraw up to $200* without charging a fee.

 With regular or standard overdraft fees, the bank makes sure that the recipient gets paid.
 There are, however, situations where the bank may choose not to pay the transaction amount.
 In that case, the bank could charge a returned item fee in place of an overdraft fee.